webgrafia/cheshire-cat-chatbot/README.txt

 == Description ==

-**Cheshire Cat WP** is a WordPress plugin that seamlessly integrates the [Cheshire Cat AI](https://cheshirecat.ai/) chatbot into your WordPress website.
+**Cheshire Cat Chatbot** is a WordPress plugin that seamlessly integrates the [Cheshire Cat AI](https://cheshirecat.ai/) chatbot into your WordPress website.
 It allows you to add a conversational AI assistant to your site, providing an interactive and engaging experience for your users.

 **Features:**